avramdiy/DVN-Analysis/README.md

  - Plotted closing price over time for each time period and saved the figures as PNG files.

 ### 4th Commit
+ - Plotted volume traded over time for each time period and saved the figures as PNG files.
 ### 5th Commit